 Do you practice resilient leadership?
 Are you aware of how this characteristic can benefit your business?

 Yes, everyone needs to be resilient and resourceful to succeed – no matter their path in life.
-But a growing or maturing business, in particular, needs leaders at the helm who can tap into both of these qualities in order to build long-term success for themselves and their employees.
+But a growing or maturing business, in particular, needs leaders at the helm who can practice resilient leadership in order to build long-term success for themselves and their employees.

-The combination of resilience and resourcefulness packs a powerful punch when the inevitable challenges of running a business present themselves.
-When leaders have the perseverance to keep going in tough times, they’re better able to transform crises into breakthroughs and accomplish a lot with very little.
+The combination of resourcefulness with resilient leadership packs a powerful punch when the inevitable challenges of running a business present themselves.
+When leaders have the perseverance to keep going during challenges, they’re better able to transform crises into breakthroughs and thrive.

-So, what exactly are resilience and resourcefulness – and what do these characteristics look like in the business world?
-Let’s take a deeper dive into what makes resilient leaders tick.
+So, what exactly is resilient leadership – and what does it look like in the business world?
+Let’s take a deeper dive into what makes resilient leaders.

 Resilience: Adapting to change and disappointment